fg-research/website/docs/_sources/blog/product/posts/rnn-fx-forecasting.rst.txt

 * Moving average (MA) with a period of 10.

-* Moving average convergence/divergence (MACD) with short- and long-term periods of 12 and 26.
+* Moving average convergence/divergence (MACD) with periods of 12 and 26.

 * Rate of change (ROC) with a period of 2.